-Joel Donovan QC
+Joel Donovan KC

 Year of Silk/Call: 2011/1991

-Clinical Negligence | Personal Injury
+Arbitration & Mediation | Clinical Negligence | Personal Injury

 In the clinical negligence field he is particularly known for his expertise in cauda equina cases, claims involving delayed recognition and treatment of spinal cord compression, birth injuries, and secondary brain injury.

 His personal injury work centres on traumatic brain and spinal cord injury, and claims arising from workplace stress.
 Joel has a longstanding interest in limitation and in secondary claims against legal advisers, going back to his early practice as a solicitor.
 He is also noted for his quantum expertise, including in the field of pension loss and discrimination compensation.

 He is practiced in advising lay clients who are cognitively impaired, mentally ill and/or educationally disadvantaged.
 His professional clients range in size from unions through specialist firms to small high street practices; he is also able to accept instructions direct from members of the public and from organisations.